apiad/apiad/README.md

 ---

+# Hi there 🖖!

 My name is 👨Alejandro Piad Morffis.
 Here are some things about me:

 I live in Havana, 🇨🇺Cuba.

 I'm currently finishing a 🎓PhD in Computer Science, part-time in Alicante, 🇪🇸Spain.

-In my free time, I also enjoy 💻[coding](https://apiad.net/about/projects) (mostly in 🐍Python), 🎮playing video games (sadly not much lately), and ✏️[writing](https://apiad.net/essays).
+In my free time, I also enjoy 💻[coding](https://apiad.net/about/projects) (mostly in 🐍Python), 🎮playing video games (sadly not much lately), and ✏️[writing](https://apiad.net/about/writing).

 My two passions are 📚[teaching](https://apiad.net/about/teaching) and ⚗️[researching](https://apiad.net/about/research).
 I teach Programming, Compilers, AI, and a bunch of other stuff at the University of Havana.
-I also do research there, mostly on how to use artificial intelligence to understand human language better, and on the democratization of machine learning tools.
+I also do research there, mostly on how to use artificial intelligence to better understand human languages, and on the democratization of machine learning tools.

 You can find me online on 🗨️[Twitter](https://apiad.net/at/twitter), 💼[LinkedIn](https://apiad.net/at/linkedin), 🔥[Reddit](https:apiad.net/at/reddit), 📱[Telegram](https://apiad.net/at/telegram) and 🎥[Youtube](https://apiad.net/at/youtube).